 6. Automated alerts and notifications

 Automated alerts and notifications for agents and clients ensure prompt responses and resolution of issues.

-With help desk automation, agents receive alerts when clients respond to their requests for more information.
+With IT help desk automation, agents receive alerts when clients respond to their requests for more information.

-These alerts and notifications enable agents to resolve or respond to clients fast and in real-time.
+These alerts and notifications enable agents to resolve or respond to clients quickly and in real-time.

 Support leads can also receive alerts on negative feedback from clients.
 They can then take the necessary steps to improve the areas of concern.